 Take Note of Maturity Before Cutting

-By posting the details, pictures and test results of your forage using your "Hay Barn", as it comes in you will be less likely to forget.
-When you are ready, you can move all or some of the bales to a Fixed Price Listing or Auction to sell whenever you want.
-Once entered into TruBid, you can track your inventory and storage location throughout the year.
+Using the Unlisted Stock tab on your My Inventory page, you can post the details, pictures and test results of each forage as you put it up so you don't have to try to remember those details or find them later.
+Then, when you are ready sell, you can move the quantity of the bales you choose to a Fixed Price Listing or Auction and all the details, pictures and test results will be there.
+This will also allow you to track your inventory with storage location throughout the year.
 Bale quantities will automatically be updated as bales are sold.

 Document Storage Locations

-If you are a grower that brings in multiple crops of hay throughout the year, you know how quickly bales stack up and how easy it is to forget what is what when it comes time to sell.
-We encourage sellers to document and mark off which bales are which, so when it comes time to sell, you can confidently give an accurate description.
+If you are a grower that brings in multiple crops of hay throughout the year, you know how quickly bales stack up and how easy it is to forget what is where when it comes time to sell.
+We encourage sellers to document and mark off which bales are which, so when it comes time to sell, you can be confident of what each lot consists of.

 Choose Optimal Listing Type